Daniel has over a decade of Texas EMS and public service experience.

 You may notice in the approved programs link above that UTA is still listed as "No Programs Available."

 Although the curriculum is defined as public administration, not every school has to provide the exemption based on how they classify their degree programs.

-It's always best to stick to the approved programs list prior to making an tuition exempt education plans.
+It's always best to stick to the list of the approved programs prior to making tuition exempt education plans.